mde/ejs/tutorial.md

 as the text displayed.

-You can see that in the second param of this call, we're passing `step.toDoId` -- this specifies the what option element should be preselected.
+You can see that in the second param of this call, we're passing `step.toDoId` -- this specifies what option element should be preselected.
 We're not using this yet, but it will come into play when we begin editing Steps.

 Refresh your 'Create a new Step' page, and you should see a select box at the